 If you don’t use what you’re learning, you’ll lose it.
 As far as English is concerned, thankfully there are so many daily opportunities to practice.

-9. Observe your progress.
-It’ll keep you going
+9. Progress will keep you going

 It’s easier said than done, though.
 Because progress is slow, you won’t notice it unless you consciously look out for it.